ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/InterruptIn.md

 #### InterruptIn

 Use the InterruptIn interface to trigger an event when a [digital input pin](DigitalIn.md) changes.
+You can trigger interrupts on the rising edge (change from 0 to 1) or falling edge (change from 1 to 0) of signals.

 ##### API